adrioui/musiqasik/docs/devenv-setup.md

 echo $PLAYWRIGHT_BROWSERS_PATH
 # Should point to Nix store path

-npx playwright --version
+bunx playwright --version
 ```

 Notes:

-- `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD=1` prevents npm from downloading browsers (they are provided by Nix).
+- `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD=1` prevents bun from downloading browsers (they are provided by Nix).
-- Keep `@playwright/test` (and/or `playwright`) in `package.json`: npm provides the Playwright JS runtime and test runner.
+- Keep `@playwright/test` (and/or `playwright`) in `package.json`: bun provides the Playwright JS runtime and test runner.
-- In this setup, Nix provides *browsers*, not the Node test runner.
+- In this setup, Nix provides _browsers_, not the Node test runner.
 This keeps browser versions consistent across machines.

 ---